 He had spread his feed maggots over a wide area and had devised a way of making a series of short strikes until he hooked a fish.
 He would count a second or two then strike without a bite being registered on the float, believing that the bigger dace and chub could feel resistance and spit the bait out before a bite could be hit.
 As for me, I was relying on the float to register bites as normal.
 And so it was that Dave caught fewer fish in the match than myself but of a slightly better quality.
 Dave also used a smaller 3BB float than my 3AAA job.

 Unlike big Kev, who is still competing, Dave, now in his early seventies, has long left the match scene behind.
-He can often be found pleasure fishing on his local Aire and Calder Canal, venue for the upcoming 2019 Angling Trust Division One national.
+He can often be found pleasure fishing on his local Aire and Calder Canal.